-SDS - the CGT concession amount (non-AMIT) is identified as the amount referred to in subsection 104-71(4) of the ITAA 1997, including CGT discount amounts paid to the investor.
-Frozen indexation amounts paid to the investor should not be shown as CGT concession amounts on the distribution statement.
+SDS - the CGT concession amount (non-AMIT) is the amount referred to in subsection 104-71(4) of the ITAA 1997, including CGT discount amounts paid to the investor.
+Do not show frozen indexation amounts paid to the investor as CGT concession amounts on the distribution statement.
 Show this amount in the Cash distribution column.
 Do not include the CGT concession amount in the Taxable amount column.

 A trustee must provide its members with the information needed to determine cost base adjustments.
-The trustees of AMITs should consider providing additional information in the AMMA statement in relation to capital gain amounts they distribute, for instance, to enable a non-AMIT investing in an AMIT to provide its investors with the necessary information to determine their CGT event E4 cost base adjustments.
+The trustees of AMITs and attribution CCIV sub-fund trusts should consider providing additional information in the AMMA statement in relation to capital gain amounts they distribute, for instance, to enable a non-AMIT investing in an AMIT or attribution CCIV sub-fund trust to provide its investors with the necessary information to determine their CGT event E4 cost base adjustments.
 This could include, for example, the extent to which an underlying discount capital gain is reflected in a payment to the non-AMIT.

-13. Total current year capital gains
+1. Total current year capital gains

+This item:

-This item represents the total amount of capital gains attributed (AMMA statement) or included in the investor's share of the capital gains (SDS) and includes the grossed up amount of the gains at Capital gains discount - Taxable Australian property and Capital gains discount - Non-taxable Australian property in the Attribution (AMMA statement) or Taxable amount (SDS) column.
-The total amount of capital gains distributed (cash) should be shown in the Cash distribution column.
+- represents for 2022-23 the total amount of capital gains attributed (AMMA statement) or included in the investor's share of the capital gains (SDS), and - includes the grossed up amount of the gains at Capital gains discount Taxable Australian property and Capital gains discount Non-taxable Australian property in the Attribution (AMMA statement) or Taxable amount (SDS) column.

+Show the total amount of capital gains distributed (cash) in the Cash distribution column.

-14. Foreign income
+1. Foreign income